dvlbhanderi/Kali-p1/README.md

 ## Getting Started

 Make sure you have all the prerequisites installed before proceeding.
 Skipping or missing certain dependencies will give you some errors that will waste a considerable amount of your time.
 Especially while installing Apache Spark, keep in mind that there are some versions of Java that are not yet supported.
-Also add winutils.exe file separately while installing Apache Spark on Wondows.
+Also add winutils.exe file separately while installing Apache Spark on Windows.

 ### Prerequisites